plotly/plotly.github.io/_posts/2015-04-23-how-to-make-a-boxplot.md

 imageurl: /static/images/how-to-make-a-boxplot/thum-how-to-make-a-boxplot.png
 state: active
 tags: basic statistical
 meta_description: Box plots are used to better understand how values are spaced out in different sets of data.
-Follow this step-by-step tutorial to make a boxplot for free and online with Plotly.
+Follow this step-by-step tutorial to make a box plot for free and online with Plotly.
 popularity: frontpage
 ---